GuilleP2018/holbertonschool-simple_shell/README.md

 The Simple Shell is a command line interpreter, it recieves user input and breaks it down word by word.
-If it finds a command at the start of the input it will compare the input vs the PATH commands of the kernel to execute a child function which is a copy of the original found function.
+If it finds a command at the start of the input it will compare the input vs the PATH commands of the kernel to execute a child process which is a copy of the original found function.
 It will then execute the command and return 0 to signal success followed by a new line to receive new input.